janisZisenis/mrt-cli/README.md

   |   |   |-- command
 ```

 With the folder structure above in place you can run the following code snippet to execute the custom setup commands.
+Here, every setup command gets passed the absolute path to the team folder as first argument.

 ```sh
   mrt setup install-tools